sphinx-doc/sphinx/doc/config.rst

 .. confval:: trim_doctest_flags

-   If true, doctest flags (comments looking like ``# doctest: FLAG, ...``) at the ends of lines are removed for all code blocks showing interactive Python sessions (i.e. doctests).
+   If true, doctest flags (comments looking like ``# doctest: FLAG, ...``) at the ends of lines and ``<BLANKLINE>`` markers are removed for all code blocks showing interactive Python sessions (i.e. doctests).
 Default is true.
 See the extension :mod:`~sphinx.ext.doctest` for more possibilities of including doctests.

    .. versionadded:: 1.0
+   .. versionchanged:: 1.1
+      Now also removes ``<BLANKLINE>``.

 .. _intl-options: